ida/templati/README.md

 As you may have noticed, some sensible defaults are set, e.g. the language, title and character-decoding.
-In case you want to change these or access any Tag-object from a Tag-object, one can walk the tree like this:
+In case you want to change these, use the tag's content-property for accessing its children:

-	tag = tag.goUp() // tag is now parent

-	tag = tag.goNext() // tag is now next sibling

-	tag = tag.goPrev(2) // tag is now second-previous sibling

-	tag = tag.goDown() // tag is now first-child

-	tag = tag.goDown(-1) // tag is now last-child

-	tag = tag.goDown(3) // tag is now third child
+    let htmlTag = doc.content[0]

+    let headTag = htmlTag.content[0]

+    let bodyTag = htmlTag.content[1]

+The content-property is also chainable:

+    let titleTag = doc.content[0].content[0].content[0]

-Back to our example, if we'd want to change the lang-attr in html-tag, we can do:
+Back to our example, if we'd want to change the lang-attr of the html-tag, we can do:

-	let htmlTag = doc.goDown()
+	let headTag = doc.content[0].content[0]
-	htmlTag.attr.lang = 'es'
+	headTag.attr.lang = 'es'

-Finally let's do some logical-operations, let's say you have some data of known structure, e.g. an array of items and you want to apply some conditions, it could look like:
+Finally let's do some logical-operations, let's say you have some data of known structure, e.g. an array of items, and you want to apply some conditions, it could look like:

 	const data = hereComesTheDataFromSomewhereOutOfTheBlue()